-- The tables above provides an overview of service delivery levels, including backlogs (below minimum service level), for each of the main services. - The City continues to make progress with the eradication of backlogs. - The budget provides for a universal approach to the provision of free subsidised services to both indigent and poor households for the 2020/21 MTREF. - This Municipality is of the view that following the strict Indigent route of free basic services for indigent consumers only and ignoring the plight of the poor and less wealthy is not the correct approach in the application of the Equitable Share.
-Instead equitable distribution that arises from a dual tiered or block tariffs structure accommodating seamless both indigent and poor households, but not providing subsidized (below cost) service tariffs to the middle to higher income consumers would be the fairest and equitable approach. - Cost of Free Basic Services provided Informal Formal Settlements After an internal consultation with the Management of the Revenue Section it has been agreed that the cost of Free Basic Services provided for Informal Formal Settlements will be extracted from the financial System in preparation for the 2020/21 MTREF (Adopted).

-- City of uMhlathuze does not at the present moment have a system that automates the reporting of the Cost of Free Basic Services. - uM-SAP system is currently under way and will be effective from 1 July 2019, this will assist with providing Council with solutions to such challenges.
-The Expenditure and SCM modules went live on 1 July 2019 but it is anticipated that Revenue will only go live on 1 July 2020. - Equitable share is not a conditional grant, hence some of its funds are used to fund the community services, services that cannot be funded by rates and general.
+- 1. Table A10 provides an overview of service delivery levels, including backlogs (below minimum service level), for each of the main services. - 2.
+The City continues to make progress with the eradication of backlogs. - 3.
+The budget provides for a universal approach to the provision of free subsidised services to both indigent and poor households for the 2022/23 MTREF. - 4.
+This Municipality is of the view that following the strict Indigent route of free basic services for indigent consumers only and ignoring the plight of the poor and less wealthy is not the correct approach in the application of the Equitable Share.
+Instead equitable distribution that arises from a dual tiered or block tariffs structure accommodating seamless both indigent and poor households, but not providing subsidized (below cost) service tariffs to the middle to higher income consumers would be the fairest and equitable approach. - 5.
+Cost of Free Basic Services provided Informal Formal Settlements After an internal consultation with the Management of the Revenue Section it has been agreed that the cost of Free Basic Services provided for Informal Formal Settlements will be extracted from the financial System in preparation for the 2022/23 MTREF (Tabled). - 6.
+City of uMhlathuze does not at the present moment have a system that automates the reporting of the Cost of Free Basic Services. - 7.
+Equitable share is not a conditional grant, hence some of its funds are used to fund the community services, services that cannot be funded by rates and general.